Amiga CD32: Software

-If the system is turned on without a CD, a splash screen with scrolling colours will appear and a tune will play.
+If the system is turned on without a CD, a splash screen with scrolling colors will appear and a tune will play.
 After this tune ends, the user can press the blue button on the game pad to enter a language selection menu.
 The user can also press the red button to access a menu where they can view the contents of the internal Flash ROM.
 Unlike most game consoles, this menu does not allow the user to delete items.
 Instead, the system will automatically overwrite the oldest entries when the memory runs out.
 The menu does, however, allow the user to "lock" files to prevent overwriting.

-The CD32 launch bundle included two games: Diggers, a new game from Millennium Interactive, and Oscar, from Flair Software.
+The CD32 launch bundle includes two games: Diggers, a new game from Millennium Interactive, and Oscar from Flair Software.
 A later pack includes the one-on-one fighting game Dangerous Streets, a move by Commodore that was met with derision by the press.
 Many reviewers had given Dangerous Streets terrible scores (Amiga Power rating it just 3%) and were surprised that with a slew of powerful rival consoles about to hit the market, Commodore would choose to show off the abilities of its machine with a poor game.

-The CD32 is capable of running most of the titles developed for the Amiga CDTV multimedia device, but differences in CPU speed and Kickstart version prevent some of the earlier CDTV titles from running.
+The CD32 is capable of running most of the releases for the Amiga CDTV multimedia device, but differences in CPU speed and Kickstart version prevent some of the earlier CDTV releases from running.
 Most of the games released for the CD32 are simply ports of games that were already available for Amiga computers.
 One benefit of this is that, when appropriate, many games retain the ability to use an Amiga mouse (in port 2) or Amiga keyboard (plugged into the AUX port).

 Like all later Amiga computers, the CD32 has a hidden boot menu that can be accessed by plugging an Amiga mouse into port 2 and holding both buttons down while turning the system on.
 Most of the options in this menu are not useful on a CD32, but from this menu the user can choose to boot in either NTSC or PAL mode.
 This is important, as there are some games that will not work if the system is in the wrong mode, and most games don't advertise what video mode they were developed for.
-Despite the naming, the menu really only allows a choice of 60 Hz or 50 Hz video output; a PAL system booted in NTSC mode will still output a video signal using PAL colour encoding, which will usually result in a black-and-white picture when connected to an NTSC television.
+Despite the naming, the menu really only allows a choice of 60 Hz or 50 Hz video output; a PAL system booted in NTSC mode will still output a video signal using PAL color encoding, which will usually result in a black-and-white picture when connected to an NTSC television.